mozerpol/NotesFromLearning/ComputerOrganizationDesign/README.md

 |Growth of capacity per DRAM chip over time|

 ### 1.6 Performance <a name="16"></a>
+Firstly we should define what is performence.
+For everyone it can be something different.
+For example datacenter managers often care about increasing throughput or bandwidth - the total amount of work done in a given time.
+From another hand as an
+individual computer user, you are interested in reducing response time — the time between the start and completion of a task—also referred to as execution time.

+Hence, in most cases, we will need different performance metrics as well as different sets of applications to benchmark personal mobile devices, which are more focused on response time, versus servers, which are more focused on throughput.

 ### 1.7 The Power Wall <a name="17"></a>

 ### 1.8 The Sea Change: The Switch from Uniprocessors to Multiprocessors <a name="18"></a>

 ### 1.9 Real Stuff: Benchmarking the Intel Core i7 <a name="19"></a>

 ### 1.10 Fallacies and Pitfalls <a name="110"></a>

 ## 2. Language of the Computer <a name="2"></a>

 ### 2.2 Operations of the Computer <a name="21"></a>

 ### 2.3 Operands of the Computer Hardware <a name="22"></a>

 ### 2.4 Signed and Unsigned Numbers <a name="23"></a>

 ### 2.5 Representing Instructions in the Computer <a name="24"></a>

 ### 2.6 Logical Operations <a name="25"></a>

 ### 2.7 Instructions for Making Decisions <a name="26"></a>

 ### 2.8 Supporting Procedures in Computer Hardware <a name="27"></a>

 ### 2.9 Communicating with People <a name="28"></a>
 ### 2.10 RISC-V Addressing for Wide Immediates and Addresses <a name="29"></a>
 ### 2.11 Parallelism and Instructions: Synchronization <a name="210"></a>